 - Shame, disgust, and/or embarrassment about eating behavior

 - Desperation to control body weight and eating habits

-The emotional component of binge-eating disorder is often the greatest factor that inhibits an individual from following normal eating patterns and prompts them to seek treatment for the disorder.
+The emotional component of a binge-eating disorder is often the greatest factor that inhibits an individual from following normal eating patterns and prompts them to seek treatment for the disorder.

-An individual affected by binge-eating disorder will often report related effects in many other facets of their life.
+An individual affected by a binge-eating disorder will often report related effects in many other facets of their life.

 For example, self-confidence can be reduced as a result of feeling out of control of food consumption habits.
 This can then have a significant effect on their performance at school or work, as well as have an impact on social relationships and activities.